swizard0/session-types/README.md

 * an `Offer` endpoint waits for a `Choose` one to select one of the protocols available to continue with
 * receives somehow the decision
-* and finally installs the protocol choosen, so both endpoints of the channel is synchronized
+* and finally installs the protocol chosen, so both endpoints of the channel is synchronized

 `Choose` and `Offer` types represent a set of protocols for branching as linked list, where `Nil` stands for empty list, and `Choose<P, L>` or `Offer<P, L>` specify list node (cons cell) with protocol `P` and (recursively) the tail of the list `L`.
-For example, consider the following example: some protocol point where a decisin should be made: either a value of type `usize` should be transmitted (see previously declared `Send42Proto`), or a session should be terminated instantly and its channel should be closed.
+For example, consider the following example: some protocol point where a decision should be made: either a value of type `usize` should be transmitted (see previously declared `Send42Proto`), or a session should be terminated instantly and its channel should be closed.

 ```rust
 type SendOrCloseProto = Choose<Send42Proto, Choose<End, Nil>>;